 Get Rid of Gadgets

 So many of us are guilty of bringing our phones into the bedroom.
 Even alarm clocks seems to have been substituted with our mobile phones.
-Having your phone by your bed will be another distractions stopping you from drifting off.
-If you have your phone plugged in that's going to emit heat... that's not needed in summer.
+Having your phone by your bed will be another distraction stopping you from drifting off.
+If you have your phone plugged in next to you then that's going to emit heat... this is definitely not needed in summer.

 Drink Plenty of Water